Butterfly House Open Daily

 Wednesday - Friday, June 10 - August 7

 After a day at the beach, visit the gardens in the cool of the evening and enjoy concerts, kids programs, and dinner in the Pavilion Restaurant.
 Entertainment and programs are included in garden admission.
 Creek Cruises are $8 in addition to admission.

 Saturday, June 13 from 5:30 - 8 p.m.

-Our annual wine tasting event will be held in the Oak Alleé from 5:30 – 8 p.m. and will feature red and white wines paired with tastes of palette cleansing foods.
-As part of this special evening, The Friends of Brookgreen Gardens will host a silent auction.
+Themed "An Evening in Hollywood: Wines from the Movies" our annual wine tasting event will be held in the beautiful and dramatic Live Oak Alleé from 5:30 – 8 p.m.
+It will feature red and white wines paired with tastes of palette cleansing foods and as part of this special evening, The Friends of Brookgreen Gardens will host a silent auction.
 Tickets are limited and include a signature wine glass.
 Call (843) 235-6016 or go online for reservations - $50 for members and $65 for non-members.
 (Tickets are non-refundable, unused tickets will be considered a donation to Brookgreen.)
-Here is the wine list and more information

 Camp Brookgreen provides one-week activities with an emphasis on connections to the natural world, animals, and art.
 Summer fun and educational enrichment at Brookgreen Gardens include hands-on activities, zoo and garden exploration, live animal encounters, crafts, games, stories, projects and more.
 Registration begins Monday, March 16, for members and Monday, March 23, for non-members.
-Call 843-235-6049 for more information.
+Call 843-235-6049 or click here for prices and for more information.
 Camp Dates - Rising K - 1st grade June 15-19, & 22-26.
 Arts Camp for rising 6th & 7th grades will be June 29 - July 2.
 Please see July calendar for other grades.